Samsung/tf-fast-rnnt/README.md

 We first obtain pruning bounds for the RNN-T recursion using a simple joiner network that is just an addition of the encoder and decoder, then we use those pruning bounds to evaluate the full, non-linear joiner network.

-The picture below display the gradients (obtained by `rnnt_loss_simple` with `return_grad=true`) of lattice nodes, at each time frame, only a small set of nodes have a non-zero gradient, which justifies the pruned RNN-T loss, i.e., putting a limit on the number of symbols per frame.
+The picture below display the gradients (obtained by `rnnt_loss_simple` with `calc_gradients=true`) of lattice nodes, at each time frame, only a small set of nodes have a non-zero gradient, which justifies the pruned RNN-T loss, i.e., putting a limit on the number of symbols per frame.

 <img src="https://user-images.githubusercontent.com/5284924/158116784-4dcf1107-2b84-4c0c-90c3-cb4a02f027c9.png" width="900" height="250" />